 - Iliocostalis: The Iliocostalis is the furthest away from the spine and begins at the sacrum.
 Its functions are lateral flexion and spinal extension.

-More Lower Back Training Tips
+More Training Content

 Your lower back isn’t to be trifled with — and it’s also not a region you want to ignore.
 This area of your body is a critical part of most compound lifts.
 To make sure your lifts overall stay strong and that you stay limber in your daily life, you’ve got to give your lower back the attention it needs.